 NOTE 1: If DNS is available, the SeGW’s name is the FQDN used to resolve its IP address; otherwise it is the IP address of the SeGW.

-The H(e)NB may check the revocation status of the SeGW certificate using OCSP as specified in RFC 2560 [22] and OMA-WAP-OCSP [23] with the exception that the SHA-1 and SHA-256 hash functions shall be mandatory to support.
-For security reasons, the use of SHA-1 is not recommended for newly created OCSP responses.
-If the profile in OMA-WAP-OCSP [23] is used, support for WAP specific protocols is not required, and the provisions on certificates and signatures given in TS 33.310 [7], clause 6.1, shall be followed.
+The H(e)NB may check the revocation status of the SeGW certificate using OCSP as specified in RFC 2560 [22] and OMA-WAP-OCSP [23] with the exception that the requirements on certificates, hash functions, public keys, and signature algorithms in clause 6.1 of TS 33.310 [7] shall be followed.

-NOTE 1a: It is likely that in a future 3GPP release, OCSP responses which use SHA-1 as the hash algorithm will be prohibited.
+NOTE 1a: Void.

 Support for OCSP is optional for the operator network.
 The H(e)NB should support OCSP.